ryy78/underwater-debris-detection/README.md

 Official implementation of **YOLO11-MDA**, a multi-domain visual feature learning framework for robust and efficient underwater debris detection.

-> This repository is directly related to the manuscript submitted to **Multimedia Systems**.
+> This repository is directly related to the manuscript submitted to **Scientific Reports**.
 > If you find this work useful, please consider citing the corresponding manuscript.

 ---